What is Experience Rating?

 Experience rating provides a financial incentive for employers to reduce losses, perhaps by implementing a safety program.
 It also encourages employers to return injured employees to work as soon as possible.
 For workers compensation insurers, experience rating ensures that enough premium is collected to cover the risks being insured.

 Experience rating is performed by a workers compensation rating bureau.
 In NCCI states, this task is performed by the NCCI.
 In independent states and monopolistic states, experience rating is performed by a state rating bureau.

 To understand experience rating, you must first comprehend how workers compensation premiums are calculated.
 Premiums are determined by multiplying a rate times each $100 of employee payroll.
 For instance, suppose your payroll is $500,000 and the rate is $1.
 Your premium will be (500,000/100) X 1.00 or $5000.
 This premium is called the manual premium.
-This terms indicates that no experience modifier has yet been applied.
+This phrase indicates that no experience modifier has yet been applied.
 When an experience modifier is applied to the manual premium, the result is called the standard premium.

 Before a workers compensation premium can be developed, your business must be assigned one or more classifications.
 Suppose that your company performs clerical duties for other businesses.
 Most of your workers have been assigned to the classification Clerical Office Workers.
 Your company also employs outside salespeople to recruit new customers.

 Each classification is assigned a four-digit identifying number called a class code.
 The NCCI class code for Clerical Office Workers is 8810.
 Your sales workers have been assigned a separate classification, namely 8742.
 Your employees' payroll will be allocated between the two classifications, and a separate rate will apply to each.